cyclus/cyclus.github.com/source/arche/hello_world_cpp.rst

 available whereever ``cyclus`` is available.

-To use ``cycstub`` to generate the skeleton for a new Facility archetype named ``TutorialFacility`` in a module named ``TutorialFacility`` you can issue the following command:
+To use ``cycstub`` to generate the skeleton for a new Facility archetype named ``TutorialFacility`` in a module named ``tutorialfacility`` you can issue the following command:

 .. code-block:: bash